Darknet Market Archives (2013–2015)

 law enforcement scrapes (see the Force briefing), seized server images

-Interpol (eg. “Pharmaceutical Crime on the Darknet: A study of illicit online marketplaces”, February 2015; based on monthly scrapes by INTERPOL IGCI June 2014–December 2014; this is probably drawing on their ongoing comprehensive scraping activities)
+Interpol (eg. “Pharmaceutical Crime on the Darknet: A study of illicit online marketplaces”, February 2015; based on monthly scrapes by INTERPOL IGCI June 2014–December 201411ya; this is probably drawing on their ongoing comprehensive scraping activities)

-National Drug and Alcohol Research Centre (NDARC) in Sydney, Australia; Australian vendor focused crawls, non-release may be due to concerns over Australian police interest in them as documentation of sales volume to use against the many arrested Australian sellers
+National Drug and Alcohol Research Center (NDARC) in Sydney, Australia; Australian vendor focused crawls, non-release may be due to concerns over Australian police interest in them as documentation of sales volume to use against the many arrested Australian sellers

 unknown Princeton grad student